Jump To Section

 What Is the Formula for Calculating GDP?

-There are three different ways that economists and statisticians can calculate GDP and they should all, theoretically, produce the same number:
+There are three different ways that economists and statisticians can calculate a country’s GDP and they should all, theoretically, produce the same number:

+- Income.
 This is the income of all the individuals and businesses within the country.
-Also called national income.
+Also called domestic income.

-This is the value of everything that is produced within the country.
+- Production.
+This is the market value of everything that is produced within the country.

 How to Calculate GDP Based on Expenditures